hungyipu/hungyipu.github.io/lecture/FM.md

   3. `"Fluid Dynamics: an introduction"` by Rieutord (ISBN-13: 978-3319360713)
   4. `"Fluid Dynamics: Theory, Computation, and Numerical Simulation"` by Pozrikidis (ISBN-13: 978-1489979902)
   5. `"The Physics of Fluids and Plasmas (An Introduction for Astrophysicists)"` by Choudhuri (ISBN-13: 978-0521555432)
+  6. `"A Guided Tour of Mathematical Methods for the Physical Sciences" by Snieder` (ISBN-13: 978-1139013543)